IonasSoftwareLtd/seraphin-www/content/usecase/scientific.md

 ---
-Seraphin IoT Wireless Monitoring and Telemetry platform has been trusted by the scientific community to monitor high value assets in low temperature environments.
-The LoRaWAN based networks deployed at scientific research laboratories have proved to be extremely reliable, demonstrating robustness in often secluded areas and 100% delivery ratios between sensors and LoRaWAN gateways.
+Seraphin IoT Wireless Monitoring and Telemetry platform has been trusted by the scientific community to monitor high value assets in low temperature environments e.g. in Ultra Low Temperature Freezers and LN2 tanks.
+The IoT based networks deployed at scientific research laboratories have proved to be extremely reliable, demonstrating robustness in often secluded areas and 100% delivery ratios.
+Since the connectivity between the IoT devices and the cloud cannot be always guaranteed - as LAN networks, as well as cellular networks may fail - Seraphin IoT is proactively monitoring every sensor therefore if the reading does not arrive on time for whatever reason, this is logged on the system and the client is made aware that the cloud software failed to recently obtain a reading from the sensor.
+This proactive monitoring of the sensors by the cloud software makes the platform extremenly reliable and trusted by the clients.

-An interval-based sensor reading configuration have also proved to be the preferred option over immediate, value-change based configuration.
-Waking-up end nodes once every 15 minutes to read and emit temperature data ensures the lifespan of a single sensor of around 10 years.
-A temperature rising in a low temperature freezer does so very slowly giving the on-call engineers hours to move assets to another working freezers or to repair the one reporting a fault.